lost-theory/cork/README.txt

 == Description ==

-Cork aims to be a generic-purpose information repository that stores data in "notes" (YAML files) which may contain Python code.
-Planned features include a bootstrapper (to easily create a repository), a WSGI publisher (to interact with notes from e.g. a web browser) and prototypal inheritance (so notes can inherit each other's data and code).
+Cork aims to be a generic-purpose information repository that stores data in "notes" (YAML files).
+The notes form an object model with prototypal inheritance and methods are expressed as arbitrary Python code within the YAML document.

+Cork repositories are WSGI applications, so they can be used to create simple, ad-hoc applications with persistent data and straight-forward user interface.

+See the "docs" folder for examples of Cork in action.

 == Contribute ==